Explore six factors that affect the practice of innovation design—and find out how to avoid the pitfalls.

+Innovation is more than a technology stack or a new idea; it’s a framework and a model to build a robust and competitive business.
 Many business leaders and project owners, including service designers and product developers, are taking on complex innovation challenges that cut across internal silos and customer touch points.
-Why is this work so challenging?
+This work can be immensely challenging.
 What contributes to the challenges we so often experience of mismatched expectations, unmet goals, blown budgets, and wasted time?

-This article explores six (of many!) factors that contribute to the challenges of human-centered design with cross-functional teams, and outlines the implications for the practice of innovation design in this context.
+Anticipate the pitfalls by arming yourself with the knowledge and tools to start—and continue—innovation work with eyes wide open.
+This article explores six (of many!) factors that contribute to the challenges of innovation design with cross-functional teams, and outlines the implications for the practice of innovation design so you can avoid the trappings and get to the work that matters.

 We must develop the craft of innovation design through practice, practice, and more practice.